RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

 three main Rosetta interfaces can be used.
-The major difference is that an `EnzymaticMover` relies on the presence of enzyme data in the database. **If you wish to use an `EnzymaticMover` for a particular enzyme, ensure that the data for that enzyme is presence in the database!** (See below for example enzyme data files.)
+The major difference is that an `EnzymaticMover` relies on the presence of enzyme data in the database. **If you wish to use an `EnzymaticMover` for a particular enzyme, ensure that the data for that enzyme is present in the database!** (See below for example enzyme data files.)

 ### C++ & PyRosetta Code